siffiejoe/lua-amalg/README.md

 Transformation plugins don't have a way to change the shebang lines of the amalgamated script, so you'll have to do that by hand if necessary using the `-S`/`--shebang` option.
-Since this plugin (as other similar transpiler transformation plugins) checks the input file extension, it can be used together with normal Lua input files and transpilers for other input languages.
+This plugin is well-behave in the sense that it checks the file extension, so you can mix moonscript code, plain Lua code, and code for other well-behaved transpiler plugins in one amalgamation.

   [12]: https://luarocks.org/modules/leafo/moonscript

 ###                           teal Plugin                          ###

-The `teal` plugin works in a similar way as the `moonscript` plugin, but is searches for and processes `.tl` files only.
-The [`tl.lua`][13] module is used for the source code transformation.
+The `teal` plugin works in a similar way as the `moonscript` plugin, but it searches for and processes `.tl` files only.
+The [`tl.lua`][13] module is used for the source code transformation, so it must be available during amalgamation.

   [13]: https://luarocks.org/modules/hisham/tl